user0x1337/htb-operator/README.md

 ```

 # Configuration
 You need an API-token from HTB.
-For thatL:
+For that:
 1. Visit the URL: [https://app.hackthebox.com/profile/settings](https://app.hackthebox.com/profile/settings)
 2. Click on "Create App Token"
 3. Store the token